11 Signs Your Friends Are Jealous Of You & How To Fix The Problem

 Are your friends obsessed with getting invited to elite events?
 Are they always needing to have the best designer trends?
 Then, when you get something above and beyond what they have, they freak?
 Status and success are huge players in jealousy, according to Huffington Post.
 When speaking of how he deflects feelings of jealously personally, Bea told the outlet, “Personally, I get rid of all the trappings of success or status.
 I think sometimes ambition is driven by insecurity.
 Being modest or underplaying those attributes can sometimes be a sign [that you’re comfortable with yourself].”

-8. They Act Fake When You Tell Them Good News
+8. They Act Fake When You Tell Them Good UPDATES

-You have some exciting news to tell your friends, but when you say the words you’re immediately met with fake smiles.
+You have some exciting updates to tell your friends, but when you say the words you’re immediately met with fake smiles.
 This isn’t a once in a blue moon thing, either — it happens every time.
 Dispersing fake happiness is another sign of a jealous friend, according to YogaAnonymous.com.
-The outlet said the phoniness might be their way of overcompensating for that jealously they’re feeling that they, themselves, aren’t the ones with good news.
+The outlet said the phoniness might be their way of overcompensating for that jealously they’re feeling that they, themselves, aren’t the ones with good things to share.

 9. They Tend To Diminish Everything You Accomplish